OpenSmallworld/magik-vscode/docs/getting_started.md

 > PS\> C:\swEO533\core\bin\x86\runalias.exe -e environment.bat -a .\config\gis_aliases dms_sw_life_open -cli

 Projects will generally have their own strategy for starting sessions depending on the requirements, the sessions and the team that creates the startup scripts.
+For more information on starting Smallworld session see the  [Launcher program](https://smallworld-gnm.gevernova.com/documentation/sw53/en/swDocs5.htm#../Subsystems/Core/Content/Sessions/LauncherProgram.htm?TocPath=Technology%2520platform%257CCore%257CMagik%2520sessions%257C_____5) page on the Smallworld GNM documentation website.

 > Go back to [README](../README.md) for more on the Magik extension for VS Code